Sea of Thieves: Gameplay design

 Rare noticed that in many multiplayer games, experienced players would focus on grinding for endgame content instead of playing with other players, while novice players would worry about their progression lagging significantly behind more experienced players.
-Therefore, the team introduced "horizontal progression", in which players would only earn cosmetic items as they achieve a higher rank; all items have the same attributes, so endgame content would not confer gameplay bonuses to experienced players.
-This progression system encourages more experienced players to assist novice players when they are completing voyages, and reduce the gap between the two experience levels.
+Therefore, the team introduced free ancient coins, gold, and doubloons, in which players would only earn cosmetic items as they achieved a higher rank; all items have the same attributes, so endgame content would not confer gameplay bonuses to experienced players.
+Rare thought this progression system would encourage more experienced players to assist novice players in completing voyages, and reduce the gap between the two experience levels.
 As a "shared world" adventure game, Rare opted to maintain the distance between each player group in a server rather than limiting the number of players a server can accommodate, so that players get to encounter other players regularly but not too frequently.
 Chapman estimated that a player will see another player-controlled ship every 15 minutes to half an hour.

 The gameplay was designed to encourage player interactions and to test the player's soft skills.
 Players need to exercise their common sense in order to solve the challenges: for instance, players need to learn to read maps.
 To encourage players to develop these skills, the game does not feature a beginner's tutorial as the team wanted players to discover the game's mechanics by themselves.
 The team also intentionally avoided setting gameplay rules to encourage players to utilize their creativity.
-Despite this, Rare also included emergent gameplay in a more systemic manner by introducing shipwrecks and forts that players can discover.
+Despite this, Rare also included emergent gameplay in a more systematic manner by introducing shipwrecks and forts that players can discover.
 Chapman described these locations of interest as the "catalyst for stories" which draw different players together, fostering cooperation or competition.
-Being attacked by sea monsters also add a layer of unpredictability to the game as these encounters are random.
-Due to the emergent gameplay, Sea of Thieves was also considered as a "watchable and sharable game", and the team hoped that this will lure players who watched the game on video game live streaming platforms such as Twitch or Mixer to purchase it.
+Being attacked by sea monsters also adds a layer of unpredictability to the game as these encounters are random.
+Due to the emergent gameplay, Sea of Thieves was also considered a "watchable and sharable game", and the team hoped that this would lure players who watched the game on video game live streaming platforms such as Twitch or Mixer to purchase it.